 Here are some of the best places to celebrate Christmas in Israel, and what you can expect to find there during Christmastime.

-Known as the birthplace of Jesus Christ, Nazareth today is often visited by Christian pilgrims.
+Known as the childhood home of Jesus Christ, Nazareth today is often visited by Christian pilgrims.
 It is also notably the largest Arab city in Israel today.
 During Christmastime in the Old City of Nazareth, you can expect to see plenty of Christmas lights around, along with other Christmas decor.
 There’s also typically a tree lighting ceremony, a Christmas parade, and a Christmas Market in the days leading up to Christmas.
 During Christmas Eve, there is also traditionally a midnight mass at Basilica of the Annunciation, which was built over the cave where it is believed that Mary found out she would become the mother of Jesus.
 During Christmas day itself, the churches in Nazareth all have a mass.

 When visiting Nazareth, our Fauzi Azar Inn is located in the heart of the Old City.
 The 200-year-old building has a stunning courtyard, and it offers an authentic Nazareth experience.
 There are also a variety of rooms available, perfect for everyone from solo travelers to families.
 For a full video guide of our Fauzi Azar Inn in Nazareth, click here.